JuliaServices/AutoHashEquals.jl/README.md

 * we include the type in the hash so that different types with the same contents don't collide

-* the type and `true` make it simple to generate code for empty types
+* the type and `true` make it simple to generate code for empty records

 ## Background